dokun1/website/src/content/blog/kitura-stencil-making-websites-with-swift.md

   A post I wrote on Kodeco (formerly raywenderlich.com) about writing stencil websites using Swift.
 ---

-**Editor's Note: This is mirrored from [RayWenderlich.com](https://www.raywenderlich.com/181130/kitura-stencil-tutorial-how-to-make-websites-with-swift).**
+> This is mirrored from a tutorial I wrote for [Kodeco (formerly raywenderlich.com)](https://www.raywenderlich.com/181130/kitura-stencil-tutorial-how-to-make-websites-with-swift).

-## Table of Contents

 IBM's <a href="http://kitura.io" rel="noopener" target="_blank">Kitura</a> is a very popular and exciting server framework, but did you know it can be used to create web apps?